openvinotoolkit/open_model_zoo/demos/gaze_estimation_demo/cpp_gapi/README.md

     -m_hp "<path>"           Required.
 Path to an .xml file with a trained Head Pose Estimation model.
     -m_lm "<path>"           Required.
 Path to an .xml file with a trained Facial Landmarks Estimation model.
     -m_es "<path>"           Required.
 Path to an .xml file with a trained Open/Closed Eye Estimation model.
     -d "<device>"            Optional.
 Target device for Gaze Estimation network (the list of available devices is shown below).
-Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
-The demo will look for a suitable plugin for a specified device.
-Default value is "CPU".
     -d_fd "<device>"         Optional.
 Target device for Face Detection network (the list of available devices is shown below).
-Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
-The demo will look for a suitable plugin for a specified device.
-Default value is "CPU".
     -d_hp "<device>"         Optional.
 Target device for Head Pose Estimation network (the list of available devices is shown below).
-Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
-The demo will look for a suitable plugin for a specified device.
-Default value is "CPU".
     -d_lm "<device>"         Optional.
 Target device for Facial Landmarks Estimation network (the list of available devices is shown below).
-Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
-The demo will look for a suitable plugin for a specified device.
-Default value is "CPU".
     -d_es "<device>"         Optional.
 Target device for Open/Closed Eye network (the list of available devices is shown below).
-Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
-The demo will look for a suitable plugin for a specified device.
-Default value is "CPU".
     -fd_reshape              Optional.
 Reshape Face Detector network so that its input resolution has the same aspect ratio as the input frame.
     -no_show                 Optional.
 Don't show output.
-    -pc                      Optional.
-Enable per-layer performance report.
     -r                       Optional.
 Output inference results as raw values.
     -t                       Optional.
 Probability threshold for Face Detector.
 The default value is 0.5.
     -u                       Optional.
 List of monitors to show initially.